 To round off the best blogging habits for building and running a successful blog, persistence finishes out the list.
 Last, but certainly not least, the habit of persistence is your best friend in succeeding with your blog.

-The long hours of writing, editing, and sharing content might result in little to revenue for the first few years.
+The long hours of writing, editing, and sharing content might result in little to no revenue for the first few years.
 But it’s the persistency of keeping at it that will ensure you succeed in the long term.
 As long as you don’t give up, anything is possible.

 While it’s easy to talk about persistence, it’s far harder to implement.
 How can we be persistent when things seem to get us down?
 Well, that’s the nature of life.
 Anything worthwhile is going to take a lot of work.
 If it didn’t, don’t you think everyone would do it?